codam-coding-college/MLX42/README.md

 A custom simple to use XPM-like format which has some minor differences to the XPM3 format.

 #### Up-to-date with latest OpenGL
-This lib will try to always maintain and use the latest and stable version of OpenGL available.
+MLX42 will try to always maintain and use the latest and stable version of OpenGL available.

 #### Almost identical usage to MiniLibX
 Switching to MLX42 from MiniLibX is not a lot of work, most features present in MiniLibX are also present in MLX42, albeit with different prototypes.